treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 ]
 ```

-What if you reed to write to a file?
+What if you need to write to a file?

 You could use the `open` context manager again: